 Sitting for 12 or more hours a day—particularly for stretches of at least 60 to 90 consecutive minutes—is really bad for your overall health, scientists say.
 And when combined with poor posture, staying planted in a chair too long “especially affects the neck,” says exercise physiologist Irv Rubenstein, PhD, who adds that “internal rotation of the shoulders with a rounded back causes problems for gamers.”

 Gamer’s hack: Play games that make you move more.
 “Physically active games such as Wii help minimize the negative effects of sitting and of poor posture and can actually help you get in a workout at the same time,” says Rubenstein.
 Or simply play while moving about, Caparas suggests; that adds another degree of difficulty, burns more calories and requires you to use your entire body.

 Stories abound of people collapsing at their consoles due to exhaustion and dehydration after hours of gaming.
-Even mild dehydration can play havoc with cardiovascular health, according to one study.
+Even mild dehydration can play havoc with your well-being.